tryton/trytond/doc/ref/models/fields.rst

 .. method:: Field.sql_type()

     Return the namedtuple('SQLType', 'base type') which defines the SQL type to use for creation and casting.
+Or `None` if the field is not stored in the database.

 .. method:: Field.sql_column(table)